-What is the new ceramic coating for the axles?
+What is the new DFX-L for the axles?
 We have very strict rules, so wondering if this would break the rules.
 We are allowed dry lube only, graphite.

 So why do you interpret a lube and a coating as the same thing?